-The Fox Creek assets are primarily focused on the development of the liquids-rich Montney and Duvernay formations.
+The Fox Creek assets are primarily focused on the development of the liquids-rich Duvernay and Montney formations.
 Kiwetinohk has targeted accumulation of natural gas that is rich in liquids because associated liquids production generally enhances and stabilizes the economics of natural gas development.

-Management believes the Fox Creek assets are ideally suited for current development, and to potentially supply natural gas feedstock for Kiwetinohk's future gas-fired power projects for the following reasons:
+Management believes the Fox Creek assets are ideally suited for current development for the following reasons:

-- Proven development opportunities in the liquids-rich Montney and Duvernay formations - Significant existing processing plant and gathering system infrastructure allows for growth with lower additional infrastructure spending than a completely undeveloped land situation would require - High liquids content contributes to high netback production - Access to multiple egress options with secured pipeline transportation contracts - Potential consolidation opportunities in the region
+- Proven development opportunities in the liquids-rich Montney and Duvernay formations - Significant existing owned and operated processing plant and gathering system infrastructure allows for growth with lower additional infrastructure spending than a completely undeveloped land situation would require - High liquids content contributes to higher and more stable operating netbacks from production - Access to multiple egress options with secured pipeline transportation contracts - Potential consolidation opportunities in the region

-Development in the Simonette area has primarily been focused on the liquids-rich Duvernay formation, however there is also production from the overlying Montney formation on the same land base.
-Production from the Simonette asset averaged 17,721 boe/d in Q4 2023 (50% liquids) comprised of 2,551 boe/d NGL, 6,271 boe/d in oil and condensate, and 53.4 mmcf/d shale gas.
+Development in the Simonette area is primarily focused on the liquids-rich Duvernay formation with some production from the overlying Montney formation on the same land base which the Company continues to delineate through its development program.
+Production from the Simonette asset averaged 20,966 boe/d in 2024 (47% liquids) comprised of 3,137 boe/d NGL, 6,750 boe/d in oil and condensate, and 66.5 mmcf/d shale gas.

-In the Placid area, just south of Simonette, the liquids-rich Montney is the primary formation for development.
-Production from the asset averaged 6,827 boe/d in Q4 2023 (44% liquids) comprised of 1,009 boe/d NGL, 2,073 boe/d oil and condensate and 23.0 mmcf/d shale gas.
+In the Placid area, just south of Simonette, the liquids-rich Montney formation is the primary focus of development.
+Production from the asset averaged 5,892 boe/d in 2024 (41% liquids) comprised of 797 boe/d NGL, 1,643 boe/d oil and condensate and 20.7 mmcf/d shale gas.

-The Company believes that its Duvernay and Montney properties in Fox Creek are suited to its upstream expertise in multi-stage fractured horizontal wells.
-Several members of the Kiwetinohk upstream team possess relevant expertise acquired at nearby lands previously operated by Seven Generations (acquired by ARC Resources in April 2021), a major Montney developer.
+The Company believes its Duvernay and Montney properties in Fox Creek are suited to its upstream expertise in multi-stage fractured horizontal wells.
+Several members of the Kiwetinohk upstream team possess relevant expertise acquired from past experience at other companies operating in similar formations and through experience gained in developing the Company's assets since Kiwetinohk went public in early 2022.
 The previous owner of the producing Duvernay wells in the Fox Creek region developed the land by adding multi-well pads in a continuous orderly development.
-The well design evolved over years of development by changing parameters such as well spacing, fracture spacing and fracture size (as measured by a number of variables), among other parameters.
+The well design evolved over years of development by changing parameters such as lateral length, well spacing, fracture spacing and fracture size, among other parameters.
 In some areas, wells remained unbounded on at least one side for a few years.
 In general, the Company believes that these wells demonstrate higher projected ultimate recovery than their confined neighbors.
-All of these observations suggest a potential for improved profitability from continuing to advance well designs and planning for wider well spacing.
-In its evaluation in the 2023 Reserves Report, McDaniel assigns 115 remaining Duvernay and 10 Montney horizontal drilling locations with total proved plus probable status at Simonette, and 28 remaining Montney horizontal locations at Placid.
+All of these observations suggest a potential for improved profitability from continuing to advance well designs.
+In their evaluation in 2024, McDaniel assigns proved plus probable reserves within the Reserves Report to 115 Duvernay and 31 Montney horizontal drilling locations at Simonette, and 28 Montney horizontal locations at Placid.

-At Fox Creek, the Company continues to optimize value from technology adaptation and extension, specifically:
+The Company continues to optimize value from technology adaptation and extension, specifically:

 - · Optimizing layout and well design:

 - lateral spacing

 - lateral length

 - tubular diameters

 - frac spacing

 - perforation clusters per frac

 - frac slurry volume

-- frac fluid including proven fluids and methane foam
+- · frac fluid including proven fluids and methane foam

 - slurry pump rate

 - proppant specification

 - slurry proppant concentration

-- Electrification of frac spreads and drilling rig components
+- · Electrification of gas plants, frac spreads and drilling rig components

 - Artificial lift system selection and adaptation and operation optimization

-- Cyclic gas injection enhanced liquids recovery